matheusaraujo/advent-of-code/lib/CONTRIBUTING.md

 Adjust `.github/workflows` as needed to include support for the new language in the project's pipelines.

 10. **Test and Have Fun!**
-Verify your setup by solving a sample puzzle, such as _2015 - Day 1_!
+Verify your setup by solving a sample puzzle, such as _2015 - Day 1_ and _2024 - Day 1_!

 ---